elycruz/rollup-plugin-sass/README.md

 + Type: `Function` _(default: null)_

-If you specify a function as processor, the plugin will invoke it with compiled css.
+If you specify a function as processor which will be called with compiled css before generate phase.

 ```js
 sass({